sidravi1/sidravi1.github.io/_posts/2019-11-10-logit-choice-model.md

 p_car0imp_diff12 = np.log(p_car0_imp[:, 1]) / np.log(p_car0_imp[:, 2])

 np.all(np.isclose(p_car0imp_ratio_12, p_base_ratio_12))
-# True
+#> True
 {% endhighlight %}

 This might not always make sense.
 The book provides the blue bus, red bus example.
-There are two modes of transport - is a blue bus and a car.
-Then a red bus gets introduced that traveler considers to be the same as the blue bus.
+Say there are two modes of transport available - a blue bus and a car.
+Then a red bus gets introduced that travellers consider to be the same as the blue bus.
 The ratio of probabilities of blue bus and the car will clearly change.
 Half the people using the blue bus will switch to the red bus but none of the car drivers will.
+If you have this sort of situation, logit might not the right model.

 ### Proportional Substitution